 How does this work?
-You just need to edit your search box markup and add either the data-ss360-include attribute with the content groups to include in the search, or data-ss360-exclude with the groups to hide from the results for this particular search box.
+You just need to edit your search box markup and add either the data-ss360-include attribute with the result groups to include in the search, or data-ss360-exclude with the groups to hide from the results for this particular search box.
 In the example of the 'Recipes' and 'Blog' search boxes, this would simply mean:

 <!-- AFTER --> <input type="search" id="recipes-search" data-ss360-include="['Recipes']"> <input type="search" id="blog-search" data-ss360-include="['Blog']> <!-- no custom callbacks -->

 Specific search suggestion restrictions can also be applied by simply adding data-ss360-include-suggestion (i.e. include into suggestions), or data-ss360-exclude-suggestion (i.e. exclude from suggestions) to the search box markup.

 Applying the content include/exclude rules both to search suggestions and results can help you efficiently streamline your search flow.

 Your private crawler

 We've also equipped our crawler with a handy internal login tool for administrators.
 It can now log in on most custom login screens and index password-protected content.

 In practice, this means that our crawler can now fill out username/password fields!
 So no login screen will be an obstacle to indexing for Site Search 360, whether you use a custom login screen like this:

 Or like these:

-You will just have to specify the login form parameters under Crawler Settings > Advanced Settings: URL, XPath, and the name-value pairs for the username/password inputs.
+You will just have to specify the login from parameters under Data Sources > Website Crawling > Advanced Settings: URL, XPath, and the name-value pairs for the username/password inputs.
 Let us know if you need any help.

 Popular and in-demand

 And now, here's the cherry on top for paid customers!

 We've looked into your popular search queries and emphasized them to help your visitors make the most out of search suggestions smoothly and find what they want quicker.